Iran says new U.S. sanctions illegitimate

 Foreign ministry spokesman Hossein Jaberi Ansari said Washington's sales of weaponry to allies in the Middle East, worth tens of billions of dollars each year, was used to commit "war crimes against Palestinian, Lebanese and most recently Yemeni citizens".

-"The U.S. sanctions against Iran's ballistic missile program ... have no legal or moral legitimacy," he said.
+"The U.S. sanctions against Iran's ballistic missile programme ... have no legal or moral legitimacy," he said.

 Hardline newspapers Kayhan and Vatan-e-Emrooz splashed the news on their front pages, crowding out a triumphal speech by President Hassan Rouhani, who on Sunday hailed the lifting of the nuclear sanctions.